18F/Modular-Contracting-And-Agile-Development/pages/projects/industrial-funding-reports.md

 ## What was the impact?

-The median self-reported sales amount was $445 higher for vendors signing at the top of the form portal.
+The median self-reported sales amount was $445 higher for vendors signing at the top of the form.
 This translated into an extra $1.59 million in IFF paid to the government in a single quarter.